How to control Shell behavior using the `set` command in Linux

 Skills Graph

-%%%%{init: {'theme':'neutral'}}%%%% flowchart RL linux(("`Linux`")) -.-> linux/BasicSystemCommandsGroup(["`Basic System Commands`"]) linux(("`Linux`")) -.-> linux/UserandGroupManagementGroup(["`User and Group Management`"]) linux/BasicSystemCommandsGroup -.-> linux/declare("`Variable Declaring`") linux/BasicSystemCommandsGroup -.-> linux/source("`Script Executing`") linux/UserandGroupManagementGroup -.-> linux/set("`Shell Setting`") linux/UserandGroupManagementGroup -.-> linux/export("`Variable Exporting`") linux/UserandGroupManagementGroup -.-> linux/unset("`Variable Unsetting`") subgraph Lab Skills linux/declare -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux?`"}} linux/source -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux?`"}} linux/set -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux?`"}} linux/export -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux?`"}} linux/unset -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux?`"}} end
+%%%%{init: {'theme':'neutral'}}%%%% flowchart RL linux(("`Linux`")) -.-> linux/BasicSystemCommandsGroup(["`Basic System Commands`"]) linux(("`Linux`")) -.-> linux/UserandGroupManagementGroup(["`User and Group Management`"]) linux/BasicSystemCommandsGroup -.-> linux/declare("`Variable Declaring`") linux/BasicSystemCommandsGroup -.-> linux/source("`Script Executing`") linux/UserandGroupManagementGroup -.-> linux/set("`Shell Setting`") linux/UserandGroupManagementGroup -.-> linux/export("`Variable Exporting`") linux/UserandGroupManagementGroup -.-> linux/unset("`Variable Unsetting`") subgraph Lab Skills linux/declare -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux`"}} linux/source -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux`"}} linux/set -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux`"}} linux/export -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux`"}} linux/unset -.-> lab-415140{{"`How to control Shell behavior using the `set` command in Linux`"}} end

-Introduction to the set Command
+Mastering the set Command in Linux

 Understanding the set Command

-set [options] [arguments]
+set

 Configuring Shell Behavior with set Options